Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Notes

-Note: I like using the bagged, pre-shredded cheese for this recipe because you can buy the very finely shredded kinds, and it tends to mix into the cream cheese better and not clump up.
+• I like using the bagged, pre-shredded cheese for this recipe because you can buy the very finely shredded kinds, and they tend to mix into the cream cheese better and not clump up.
 However, if you prefer to shred your own cheese, I suggest you place your block of cheese into the freezer about 20 minutes prior to shredding it.
 It helps the cheese shred better on the fine side of your box grater.

 Nutrition